spatialthoughts/qgis-tutorials/el/_sources/docs/3/batch_processing.rst.txt

 .. image:: /static/3/batch_processing/images/4.png
    :align: center

 5. In the :guilabel:`Query Builder` window, select the **CONTINENT** field and click :guilabel:`Sample`.
 This will populate the :guilabel:`Values` panel with the a subset of values of that attribute from features.
 This step is useful to get an understanding of what type of values are present in your dataset.
-We can see that our dataset contains contains a value called **Africa** among others.
+We can see that our dataset contains a value called **Africa** among others.

 .. image:: /static/3/batch_processing/images/5.png
    :align: center